wstoettinger/frontend-nanodegree-mobile-portfolio/README.md

 In case there is more i can do, let me know ;) #perfmatters

-PD: after doing all the performance optimizations i figured that the Udacity page is doing a quite poor job in terms of performance, maybe I should have a look at it ;P
+PS: after doing all the performance optimizations i figured that the Udacity page is doing a quite poor job in terms of performance, maybe I should have a look at it ;P

+## Build Process

+I implemented a sample gulpfile.js to demonstrate how to minify/uglify main.js and style.css of the pizza.html.